gavinhoward/bc/README.md

 make install
 ```

+Building with link-time optimization can further increase the performance.

-Release builds are automatically stripped in the link stage.
+Manual stripping is not necessary; release builds are automatically stripped in
+the link stage.

 Debug builds (which also disable optimization if no optimization level is given
 and if no extra `CFLAGS` are given) can be enabled with: